 Everyday creativity, as defined by Richards, is simply an expression of originality and meaningfulness.
 It could be something as simple as wearing blue eye shadow when you always wear gray or taking a different route to work just for the heck of it.
 If these things suddenly put a smile on your face, give you a lift, and open your spirit a little wider to the world around you, you just tapped your everyday creativity.
 Here are some more ideas:

 - Try a new recipe.
-I am always amazed to hear Lynne Rossetto Kasper of The Splendid Table on public radio take three disparate ingredients and come up with a whole new dish—and it’s not because boiling water is a challenge for me.
+I am always amazed to hear some chef on a cooking show take three disparate ingredients and come up with a whole new dish—and it’s not because boiling water is a challenge for me.